 Its much more than just a nag being short of breath like this, it totally sucks.
 Rather than getting pissed off and adding fuel to the fire by becoming overly anxious by it, Ive decided to write down my thoughts in this post.
 Im writing this post ad-lib while sucking on a nebulizer, so please excuse any grammar mistakes or ramblings.
 It’s hard to stay focused when you can’t breath.

 Ive actually been flaring for several days now, so Im probably farther along into an exacerbation than I think.
 I know I’m actively flaring because Ive been tighter than usual, my peak flows have running 180-210 ish, which is the lower end of my yellow zone, and despite taking neb treatments every couple hours,Im not getting much relief.
 Upped my pred to 40mg yesterday, but just got a pounding heart from that.

 I have no intended story or message to convey in this post, Im simply typing words to see what comes out and to distract myself from my labored breathing.
 Im doing this for myself, Im doing it as therapy, as an experiment, as a way to cope.
 Through the years Ive tried everything you can think of to quell my breathlessness and stay “calm” to prevent things from getting worse, so why not add writing about the situation in real-time, to that list.

 The process of writing about it also buys me time.
 Time in the sense that, the time that it takes to compose this blog post I will have whittled that much off the duration of the flare.
 I say duration, because asthma flare ups don’t last forever.
 They may change in intensity from a merely uncomfortable stage to full on impending suffocation,but unless you die in the process, which is actually quite rare, the flare will eventually wind down and the supposedly simple act of breathing will become more tolerable again.
-The problem is, it’s tough to predict just how long that might take to occur, which only adds to the anxiety in the early stages of a flare.
+The problem is, it’s tough to predict just how long that might take to occur, which only adds to the anxiety in the early stages of the game.